PFython/WhatsAppCloud/README.md

 - My `Whatsapp` class is intentionally minimalistic i.e. just enough functionality to get you started and send a basic text message with a url and preview.
 The whole point of the `kwargs` logic however is to make it [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) and easily extensible e.g. if you want to specify more elaborate message types like audio, video, images, buttons, geolocation, and yes, templates if you must.
 To do so, you would just provide a new `data` dictionary or keyword arguments.
 If that sounds too abstract or you're not familiar with `*args` and `**kwargs`, have a look at `test.py` which I hope will give you some ideas.

-- Not essential, but `self.data` uses my go-to helper class [`CleverDict`](https://github.com/PFython/cleverdict).  `cleverdict` basically adds the ability to access dictionary values using the oh-so-convenient 'dot' notation e.g. `data.type` rather than `data["type"]` which is one keystroke for "." rather than five - yay!
+- Not essential, but `self.data` uses my go-to helper class [`CleverDict`](https://github.com/PFython/cleverdict).
+It basically adds the ability to get and set dictionary values using the oh-so-convenient 'dot' notation e.g. `data.type` rather than `data["type"]` which is one keystroke for "." rather than five - yay!
 You can easily strip it out if you prefer to be completely dependency free, but `cleverdict` is very lightweight and worth checking out if you haven't used before.
+I've used it extensively in `tests.py` so if you do strip it out, you may need to refactor those tests too.

 ## And finally...